Mac Guide

 1. You select files or point the tool at a folder

-2. The AI analyzes each file: reading text in documents, recognizing objects and scenes in images, understanding UI elements in screenshots
+2. The AI analyzes each file: reading text in documents, recognizing objects and scenes in images, sampling video frames, and understanding UI elements in screenshots

 3. It generates a descriptive filename for each file based on the content